Allister Sparks

 Allister Haddon Sparks (10 March 1933 – 19 September 2016) was a South African writer, journalist, and political commentator.
 He was the editor of The Rand Daily Mail when it broke Muldergate, the story of how the apartheid government secretly funded information projects.

 Early life

-He was born in Cathcart, Eastern Cape, to father Harold Sparks, a farmer and mother Bernice Stephen.
-The Sparks family were descendants of the English 1820 Settlers that settled that area of the Cape.
-He was educated at Queen's College in Queenstown.
+Sparks was born in Cathcart, Eastern Cape, to father Harold Sparks, a farmer, and mother Bernice Stephen.
+The family were descendants of the English 1820 Settlers that settled that area of the Cape.
+Sparks was educated at Queen's College in Queenstown.

 Career

 Allister Sparks began his journalism career at the Queenstown Daily Representative in 1951.
 In 1955, he reported for the Bulawayo Chronicle in Rhodesia.
 He worked as an editor under Donald Woods, who was editor-in-chief at the East London Daily Dispatch from 1956-1957.
 Afterwards, he worked for the Reuters news agency in Britain.
 He was a journalist for The Rand Daily Mail and then a columnist in the 1960s.
 Sparks was later the editor of the Sunday Express.
 The highlight of his career was his editor position at the Rand Daily Mail.
 He worked for the Mail since 1967 as an editor and was let go when the board decided to target a white audience.
 He followed his position as an editor by working as a correspondent with top-level newspapers, including The Washington Post, The Observer (UK), and NRC Handelsblad in the Netherlands.

 In 1994, he wrote an extensive piece in The New Yorker, about Nelson Mandela.

 In 1995, he researched and narrated the documentary series Death of Apartheid.
 He died in Johannesburg on 19 September 2016 due to a heart attack following an infection.